0x00wolf/mtg-mulligan-trainer/README.md

 ## Installation and Usage:
 Clone the repository and run "python3 multrainer.py help" for usage instructions, or "python3 multrainer.py list-decks" to see the premade deck options.
 To edit the cards in the deck simply change the values in the corresponding text file in the decklists folder.
 There is a decklist.txt file for users to create their own custom lists, which can be used with "python3 multrainer.py decklist".

+## Statscript
+This is a less user friendly script I wrote to find out the percentage of times a given card in a deck would appear in a starting hand over 100,000 draws.